 Flourishing is a brand new term for many people, who are reading it here in the article for the first time.
 How did you become aware of it and why did you decide to include it in your work?

-I became aware of this through an article by US psychologist Martin E. P. Seligman on the subject of depression and his contributions to the field of positive psychology.
 We tend to think that we have to look outside ourselves for happiness, when in fact we have everything we need within ourselves to be happy.
 The prerequisite for this is that we take the time to look for it with a curious and open attitude - within ourselves.
 We should have the courage to be uncomfortable, to question more and to have plenty of discussions.

-Resilience is currently on everyone's lips.
-Would you say that there is both psychological and physical resilience?
-Besides coaching, is there also a possibility to work on my resilience with exercises at home?
+Would you say that there is both mental and physical resilience?
+In addition to coaching, is there another way to work on resilience with exercises at home?

-Yes, there are both: While psychological resilience deals with psychological stresses and their reactions to them (for example: constructive vs. destructive thought patterns), physical resilience is about the body's ability to adapt to new challenges, to maintain stamina and strength in the face of demands, and to recover efficiently and effectively when the body is acutely damaged.
+Klaus: Yes, there are both: while psychological resilience deals with mental stress and the reactions to it (for example: constructive vs. destructive thought patterns), physical resilience is about the body's ability to adapt to new challenges, to maintain stamina and strength in the face of demands and to recover efficiently and effectively when the body is acutely damaged.
 This includes exercise as well as a conscious diet.
-If health is the body's natural state, "resilience" simply refers to the body's ability to recognize and express its true strength.
-Thus, one can always return to that state, both mentally and physically.

 Whatever beliefs are destructive to you, change them.
 Correct them.
 Disprove them.
 Prove to yourself that these beliefs are not (anymore) current, so that you can let them go with conviction.